iwelch/sylspace/README.md

 Each webpage ("controller") sits in its own `Controller/*.pm` file, which you can deduce by looking at the URL in the browser.

 Almost every controller uses functionality that is in the model, which is in `Model/*.pm`.
-(The directory also contains some course initialization programs, such as `mkinstructor.pl` or `mksite.pl`.)

 The equiz evaluator is completely separate and laid out into `Model/eqbackend`.